muziejus/javascripting-english-major/5-collections.md

 ---
 layout: default
-title: Collections
+title: Collections of Data
-permalink: /5-collections/
+permalink: /5-collections
 ---

-# Collections of Information

 “Data,” you may recall, is a plural.
 Just like “bacteria” is a collection of many instances of a single “bacterium,” so it is with data.
 Data is a